 - How are you trying to evolve your data science team?

 - Are you trying to foster a tighter integration between analytics and your overall system architecture?

 - Are you establishing an AI product owner practice to deliver on a vision?

-In times of COVID-19, another element comes into play: remote hiring.
+After the pandemic’s effect on the world , another element came into play: remote hiring.
 Hogenhout explains that society was “…already on the verge of working from home.
 We are now forced to do that, and everybody is discovering that it works very well, and we are getting used to it.
 Given the fact that everybody is working remotely now—and that some of that dynamic will likely continue in the future—it makes sense that those virtual teams be increasingly open to members located in any part of the world, which will increase team diversity and possibly reduce costs.”

 However, there are limits to virtual teams, says one VP of Data Science at a major pharmaceutical company.
 “We learned that we can’t offshore everything; we need some in-person teams, and data science is one of them.
 This structure also helps to define the purpose of the team.
 In-person teams are also better for custom work.”

 Those leadership skills that must be refined are ambidexterity, agility, audacity, and acuity.
-“Success in this new world requires building a new set of ‘digital leadership’ behaviors—starting with top management and extending throughout the business,” said Michael A M Davies, Founder, Chairman, and Senior Partner of Endeavour Partners, during the 2019 symposium.
+“Success in this new world requires building a new set of ‘digital leadership’ behaviors—starting with top management and extending throughout the business,” said Michael A M Davies, Founder, Chairman, and Senior Partner of Endeavour Partners.